Koenji Awa Odori Dance Festival

-Each year around 10,000 to 12,000 dancers and over a million spectators gather in the narrow shop lined streets of Tokyo’s Koenji district.
-Dancers are divided up into groups known as Ren who consist of male, female and children’s groups.
+Each year around 10,000 to 12,000 dancers and over a million spectators gather in the narrow shop-lined streets of Tokyo’s Koenji district.
+Dancers are divided up into groups known as Ren, that consist of male, female, and children’s groups.

 From where to watch

 Those who wish to attend this lively and fun event will have to watch from the sidewalks.
-Luckily most of the streets are narrow so you will be able to see the action from up close.
-Keep in mind though that you will be competing with over a million other spectators for sidewalk space so things can really get crowded.
-Therefore, if you want to be up close you should get there before the dance festival starts which is at 17:00PM.
+Luckily most of the streets are narrow, so you will be able to see the action from up close.
+Keep in mind that you will be competing with over a million other spectators for sidewalk space, so it gets pretty crowded.
+Therefore, if you want to be up as close as possible, you should get there before the dance festival starts, which is at 17:00.

 Also, be sure to check the weather forecast in case you need an umbrella because the festival continues no matter even if it rains.

 The history of the Awa Odori in Tokyo

 The original Awa Odori traces its history back 400 years ago in Tokushima City – which is still ongoing there today.
 Koenji Awa Odori, however, has only been celebrated for over 60 years as part of the much larger national O-bon festival.